marcuslze3/deployment-detector-bot/README.md

 ## Description

-This agent detects transactions with large Tether transfers
+This agent checks for Forta Agents deployed from Nethermind's Forta Deployer Address

 ## Supported Chains

+- Polygon
-- Ethereum
+  - `chainId` 137
-- List any other chains this agent can support e.g. BSC

 ## Alerts

 Describe each of the type of alerts fired by this agent

-- FORTA-1
+- DEPLOY-1
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Alert fired when a Forta agent is deployed by Nethermind's Forta Deployer
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "low"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
-  - Mention any other type of metadata fields included with this alert
+  - Metadata includes # include metadata items here #

 ## Test Data
+The agents behaviour can be tested by running `npm test`

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
-# deployment-detector-bot
+- # include test transaction here #